matthewsouther/osoberry/src/apply.md

 ### We are currently accepting applications for our first cohort of students.

+*As we get started growing this new community, our 2024/25 school year will look a little different than following years.*

-We will be opening our school in Fall 2024 with one class of mixed age Kindergarten-2nd graders
+*We will be opening our school in Fall 2024 with one class of mixed age Kindergarten-2nd graders.
+We will operate on a reduced schedule: Monday-Thursday 9am-2:30pm.
+As we grow we will hire additional staff to implement our full program.*

-We plan to grow over the years with multiple mixed-age classes K-6th grade.
+*We plan to grow over the years with multiple mixed-age classes and serve K-6th grade.*

-View our 2024/25 school calendar here: [2024/25 School Calendar](https://drive.google.com/file/d/1FyhkHj7rsgk0KM3bBcQGSyNVG0sN5QLz/view?usp=sharing)
+View our 2024/25 school calendar here: [2024/25 School Calendar](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)

+View our reduced sample schedule here: [Sample Schedule](https://docs.google.com/document/d/1X5KGSBLho11oEo-lMoekB_0DrUrY4rlRn0dC3bZ-_oo/edit?usp=sharing) [](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)

 #### Application Process: